Our Mission

 Active and Retired Canadian Safety Community Members

 Since 2017, both active and retired members of the Canadian Border Service Agency (CBSA) and Correctional Services have participated in The Rolling Barrage.
-Their respective service and duty across the country is greatly needed and appreciated.
+Their respective service and duty across the country are greatly needed and appreciated.

 Active or Retired Emergency Health Care Providers